The usufruct in Thailand

-A usufruct does not provide protection against Section 1469 Civil and Commercial Code if the foreigner is legally married with the land owner.
-The fact that the usufruct is publicly registered at the land office does not protect the husband from a termination by his wife.
+A usufruct does not provide protection against Section 1469 Civil and Commercial Code if the foreigner is legally married to the landowner.
+The fact that the usufruct is publicly registered at the land office does not protect the husband from termination by his wife.
 The law does not distinguish between Thai, foreign and mixed couples.

-It is wishful thinking to argue that this section of the law is not applicable, because the usufruct is registered at the land office.
-There is no such rule that the section is only applicable on non-registered rights and obligations.
+It is wishful thinking to argue that this section of the law is not applicable because the usufruct is registered at the land office.
+There is no such rule that the section is only applicable to non-registered rights and obligations.
 The clear wording of the law does not give any legroom for the interpretation that real rights are excluded from the applicability of Section 1469 CCC.

-The last half sentence of Section 1469 CCC does not restrict the area of applicability between the parties of a usufruct (or any other contract).
+The last half-sentence of Section 1469 CCC does not restrict the area of applicability between the parties of a usufruct (or any other contract).
 It just protects third parties’ good faith, not the rights of the parties under the usufruct.
-Whether such good faith must be directed on the fact that the parties are married or on other aspects, is another question.
-The line of argument that any registration results in publication and, therefore, effects third parties and, therefore, a usufruct can’t be cancelled, is as full of holes as a Swiss cheese and as open as a bank vault.
+Whether such good faith must be directed to the fact that the parties are married or in other aspects, is another question.
+The line of argument that any registration results in publication and, therefore, affects third parties and, therefore, a usufruct can’t be canceled, is as full of holes as a slice of Swiss cheese and as open as a bank vault.

 Usufruct vs. superficies